RaccoonlabDev/docs/doc/can_pwm/README.md

 The first message has `circuit_id=NODE_ID*10 + 0` and following 3 significant fields:
 1. voltage - is the 5V voltage
-2. current - is the max current for last 0.5 second (supported only by `5A` node)
+2. current - is the max current for the last 0.5 seconds (supported only by `5A` node)
 3. error_flags - might have ERROR_FLAG_OVERVOLTAGE or ERROR_FLAG_UNDERVOLTAGE or non of them

 The second message has `circuit_id=NODE_ID*10 + 1` and following 3 significant fields:
 1. voltage - is the Vin voltage
-2. current - is the average current for last 0.5 second (supported only by `5A` node)
+2. current - is the average current for the last 0.5 seconds (supported only by `5A` node)
 3. error_flags - ERROR_FLAG_UNDERVOLTAGE or non of them.
 There is no ERROR_FLAG_OVERVOLTAGE flag because the expected max Vin voltage is unknown.

 Below you can see an example of current consumption with 5V voltage power supply: